LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 After successfully creating your fork of the repository for this app:

-* If you have already built Loop using GitHub, skip ahead to [Add Existing Secrets](#add-existing-secrets)
+* If you have already built Loop using *GitHub*, skip ahead to [Add Existing Secrets](#add-existing-secrets)

-* If this is the first repository you have built with GitHub
+* If this is the first repository you have built with *GitHub*
     * You should follow the detailed steps at [GitHub First-Time: Configure Secrets](../gh-actions/gh-first-time.md#configure-secrets), except you will apply the Secrets to the repository for the app you are planning to build
     * Once your 6 secrets have been added, return to this page and skip ahead to [Action: Add Identifiers](#action-add-identifiers) on this page.

 ### Add Existing Secrets

 !!! tip "MATCH_PASSWORD"
-    An early version of GitHub First-Time had incorrect information about the need to save MATCH_PASSWORD.
+    An early version of *GitHub* First-Time had incorrect information about the need to save MATCH_PASSWORD.

     If you did not save your MATCH_PASSWORD in your file with all your Secrets, you will need to delete your Match-Secrets repository, create a new one and then add all your Secrets into all you repositories again and run all the Actions again.